 6.0 Pre-proposal WEBEX CONFERENCE Call

 The AOC will hold a pre-proposal conference call on the date and time identified in the timeline above.
-The pre-proposal WebEx conference call phone number will be provided via the solicitations mailbox.
+The pre-proposal conference call phone number will be provided via the solicitations mailbox.

 Attendance at the pre-proposal conference is optional.
 Proposers are strongly encouraged to attend.